-A significant portion of our AUM is invested in securities issued outside of the United States.
-Therefore, our AUM and our revenues are affected by movements in global capital market levels and the strengthening or weakening of the U.S. dollar against other currencies.
-As the pie chart below reflects, as of December 31, 2014, 30% of our U.S. AUM is concentrated in our Japanese equity fund which hedges the Yen, trading under the symbol DXJ.
-In addition, another 14% of our AUM is concentrated in a similar product, HEDJ, our European equity fund which hedges the Euro.
-In addition, emerging markets equity, fixed income and currency exposures comprise 18% of our AUM.
-The strengthening of the Yen or Euro against the U.S. dollar or negative sentiment towards emerging markets, may have an adverse effect on our results.
+A significant portion of our AUM is invested in securities issued outside of the U.S. Therefore, our AUM and revenues are affected by movements in global capital market levels and the strengthening or weakening of the U.S. dollar against other currencies.
+As the chart below reflects, as of December 31, 2015, 62% of our U.S. AUM was concentrated in two products with similar strategies - HEDJ, our European equity ETF which hedges the Euro, and DXJ, our Japanese equity ETF which hedges the Yen.
+The strengthening of the Euro or Yen against the U.S. dollar, or the decline in European or Japanese equity markets, may have an adverse effect on our results.

 Another factor impacting our revenues is the fees associated with our ETFs.
 Our overall average fee rate is affected by the mix of flows into our ETFs.
-With a significant portion of our AUM invested in securities issued outside of the U.S., favorable market sentiment to emerging markets, international fixed income and currencies is likely to have a positive effect on our overall revenue and conversely unfavorable market sentiment is likely to have a negative impact.
+With a significant portion of our AUM invested in securities issued outside of the U.S., favorable market sentiment toward international equities (particularly during a time when the U.S. dollar is strengthening) is likely to have a positive effect on our overall revenues and conversely unfavorable market sentiment is likely to have a negative impact.